Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Add herbaceous and groundcover layers

 After year 1.
-Comfrey planted around tree drip lines immediately improves soil.
-Groundcovers suppress weeds and protect soil β€” plant within the first year.
+Comfrey around tree drip lines improves soil fast.
+Groundcovers suppress weeds.

 7.